ligurio/awesome-openbsd/README.md

 * [fvwm-config-on-openbsd](https://github.com/bfmartin/fvwm-config-on-openbsd) - Configuration files for the FVWM window manager on a modern OpenBSD
 * [ohmyksh](https://github.com/qbit/ohmyksh) - A framework for OpenBSD's ksh
 * [openbsd.run](https://openbsd.run/) - An OpenBSD-focused Ansible playbook embedded in type-annotated Python
+* [ksh-got-prompt](https://github.com/bfmartin/ksh-got-prompt) - Show the Status of a GOT Repository in a KSH Prompt

 ## Portable OpenBSD Components